TheVovchenskiy/banners/README.md

 SECRET_KEY=<your_secret_key_to_generate_jwt>
 ```

-### 1.1.
+### 2.1.
 Additioanl tools

-Additional tools you may need to run this project with commands to install them:
+Additional tools you may need to install for this project with commands to install them:

-- [Tern](https://github.com/jackc/tern) - migration tool for PostgreSQL
+- [tern](https://github.com/jackc/tern) - migration tool for PostgreSQL
 ```bash
 make install-tern
 ```